LLMs and Speech: Integration vs. Combination: Introduction Related Work

 While most works on speech LLMs investigate a large set of downstream tasks to effectively utilize the broad range of capabilities of the LLM, few focus specifically on ASR performance \cite{bai2024seedasr,xu2025fireredasr,shi2026qwen3asr}.
 What is largely missing from existing literature is a consistent comparison between speech LLMs and classical ASR systems under comparable conditions to allow for a comparison of the different approaches to utilize LLMs for ASR, rather than evaluating the differences in training data exploited.
-To the best of our knowledge, \cite{saon2025granite-speech} and \cite{xu2025fireredasr} are the only exceptions. \cite{saon2025granite-speech} compare their model to greedy decoding of their baseline CTC model but this is not fair due to the missing label context in CTC. \cite{xu2025fireredasr} compare their model to their baseline AED model but do not state whether the training time is consistent between the two models.
-In other works, different training sets are used to train the baseline ASR model and the speech LLM.
+To the best of our knowledge, \cite{saon2025granite-speech} and \cite{xu2025fireredasr} are the only exceptions. \cite{saon2025granite-speech} compare their model to greedy decoding of their baseline CTC model which is unfair because greedy CTC lacks label context. \cite{xu2025fireredasr} compare their model to a baseline AED model but do not state whether the training time is consistent between the two models.
+In other works, different training datasets are used for the baseline ASR model and the speech LLM.
 Furthermore, we are not aware of any work systematically comparing the tight integration of AM and LLM versus the traditional way of combining AM and LLM via shallow fusion.
-In this work, we pose the question whether using pre-trained text-based LLMs is beneficial for ASR performance and, if so, how to best utilize them.
-Our contributions are as follows: \begin{itemize} \item For speech LLMs, we conduct ablations on the effect of different label units, fine-tuning strategies, LLM sizes and pre-training data, attention interfaces, encoder downsampling, text prompts, beam sizes, and length normalization. \item We investigate joint CTC recognition to mitigate hallucinations of speech LLMs and present novel optimizations for this joint recognition. \item We compare speech LLMs to baseline ASR systems which were only trained on the paired ASR data. \item We compare tight integration of encoder and LLM to shallow fusion of CTC and LLM scores. \end{itemize}
+In this work, we investigate whether using pre-trained text-based LLMs is beneficial for ASR performance and, if so, how to best utilize them.
+Our contributions are as follows: \begin{itemize} \item We compare tight integration of acoustic encoder and LLM to shallow fusion of CTC and LLM scores. \item We compare speech LLMs to baseline ASR systems which were only trained on the paired ASR data. \item We investigate joint CTC recognition to mitigate hallucinations of speech LLMs and present novel optimizations for this joint recognition. \item We conduct ablations on the effect of LLM sizes, label units, attention interfaces, encoder downsampling, fine-tuning strategies, and recognition settings for speech LLMs. \end{itemize}

-To our knowledge, this is the first investigation of such extent of using LLMs for ASR and the first work to systematically compare the different approaches to utilize LLMs for ASR under comparable conditions.
+To our knowledge, this is the first work to systematically compare the different approaches to utilizing LLMs for ASR under comparable conditions.